jschnab/systems_design/pastebin/README.md

 Intelligent Tiering storage class, which adapts the data access tier automatically based on access frequency.
-However, objects smaller than 128 KB will be always charged like they are 128KB, so we would analyze the size distribution of store objects before making a decision.
+However, objects smaller than 128 KB will be always charged like they are 128KB, so we would analyze the size distribution of actually stored objects before making a decision.
+To guard against accidental object deletion, bucket versioning should be enabled.
+Deleted objects will be retained for 7 days as a non-current object version before being permanently deleted, thanks to a lifecycle policy.

 Most of the traffic will be reads, so we could cache texts in memory for faster retrieval.
 If we cache 20% of write traffic, this would represent in the order